How much do you really need to save for retirement?

 Consider using the following savings multiples from Bank of America's Financial Wellness Tracker as guidance for replacing your income in retirement:

-Source: Chief Investment Office and Bank of America Retirement & Personal Wealth Solutions, "Financial Wellness: Helping improve the financial lives of your employees," 2023.
-Note: Calculations are based on obtaining 39% of income replacement from retirement savings (pre-tax) for middle-income households of $40,000 to $100,000 annually.
+Source: Chief Investment Office and Workplace Benefits, "Financial Wellness: Helping improve the financial lives of your employees," 2025.
+Note: Calculations are based on obtaining 38% of income replacement from retirement savings (pre-tax) for middle-income households earning $40,000 to $100,000 annually.

 Just how big your nest egg should be and how long it might last will depend not only on what you save and invest, but also how you plan to spend money once you retire.
 Do you plan to work part time in retirement?
 Travel a lot?
 At what age do you plan to retire?
 Answers to all these questions will help you figure out how large a nest egg you may need to live the life you want in retirement.
 And don't forget to factor in inflation and future market conditions.